SansGuidon/bookmarks/README.md

 * [Thomas Wedell-Wedellsborg](https://hbr.org/2017/01/are-you-solving-the-right-problems) - (2017) Are You Solving the Right Problems? via [Jim Leonardo](https://jimsrulesregardingeverything.com/2017/03/11/export-to-pdf-a-tale-in-understanding-the-business-need/)'s article titled "Export to PDF: A Tale in Understanding the Business Need"
 * [TalAter/awesome-book-authoring](https://github.com/TalAter/awesome-book-authoring) - A collection of awesome resources for technical book authors
 * [Quora](https://www.quora.com/What-is-publishing-a-book-with-OReilly-Media-like) - (2014) What is publishing a book with O'Reilly Media like?
+* [Blake Gossard](https://medium.com/@BlakeGossard/the-importance-of-getting-distracted-cd2511ad5b74) - (2018) The Importance of Getting Distracted | The pervasive message of “stay focused for success” is wrong
+> curiosity and broad inquiry are necessarily incompatible with focus on specific goals.

 # CRM
 * [For The Love Of The Game](http://cocopebble.com/?p=370) - Why We Left Salesforce.com For a $12 CRM Solution